 -

-Combine pears, orange juice, water, lemon juice, and cinnamon in a medium pan.
+Combine pears, brown sugar, orange juice, water, lemon juice, and cinnamon in a medium pan.
 Bring to a boil over high heat.
 As soon as it comes to a boil, reduce heat to medium-low.
 Simmer, stirring occasionally, until pears are soft, about 25-30 minutes.

 -